1500 Shenandoah Road

 Research Center Operations

-When you’re in the RC, using one of the RC’s computers, not your own laptop or tablet, you will log on to familysearch.org using your own id and password.
+When you’re in the RL, using one of the RL’s computers, not your own laptop or tablet, you will log on to familysearch.org using your own id and password.
 Once logged on you’ll be able to view those digitized images and you don’t have to do anything special.

-The Mount Vernon Genealogical Society Research Center is located in Room 214 at the Hollin Hall Senior Center, 1500 Shenandoah Ave., Alexandria VA, Phone: 703-768-4101.
-It is open to members and nonmembers alike every Tuesday and Thursday from 10 am to 2 pm, and every 2nd, 3rd & 4th Wednesday from 10am till 2pm.
+The Mount Vernon Genealogical Society Research Library is located in Room 214 at the Hollin Hall Senior Center, 1500 Shenandoah Ave., Alexandria VA, Phone: 703-768-4101.
+It is open to members and nonmembers alike every Tuesday, Wednesday and Thursday from 10 am to 2 pm.
 We close at noon on the 3rd Tuesday of the month for our monthly General Meeting (downstairs, but also open to members and nonmembers alike).

-The Research Center offers a large genealogical library which includes most basic references, a breadth exceeding other Virginia Libraries, and some books and journals available nowhere else in the D.C. area.
-The catalogs, by subject, author and title and a list of our many CDs may be found under the Research Center tab.
-These references should be reviewed in advance of visiting the Research Center to get the most out of your visit.
+The Research Library offers a large genealogical library which includes most basic references, a breadth exceeding other Virginia Libraries, and some books and journals available nowhere else in the D.C. area.
+The catalogs, by subject, author and title and a list of our many CDs may be found under the Research Library tab.
+These references should be reviewed in advance of visiting the Research Library to get the most out of your visit.

-Click on the green icon below to take a virtual video tour of our research center.
+Click on the red icon below to take a virtual video tour of our Research Library (formerly known as the Research Center).